blahosyl/task-manager-frontend/README.md

 #### Images

-Elements on background images are positioned with intention, matching the image itself: Signin, Signup, Landing.
+Elements on background images are positioned with intention, matching the image itself: Signin, Signup, Landing, Not Found.

+Only pages with relatively little content have background images, as these would be too distracting on pages with multiple tasks, filters or profiles.

 #### Emojis & gifs